BugShooting/BugShooting.Docs/plugin.md

 ## <a name="debug"></a>Debug Plugin Code

-If is simpel to debug your Plugin code.
+If is simpel to debug your Plugin code using Visual Studio.

-1. Install Bug Shooting on your developer machine
+1. Install Bug Shooting on your developer machine.
 2. Create a sub directory inside the Bug Shooting **Outputs** directory using name of your choise (example **%ProgramData%\Bug Shooting 2\Outputs\MyOutput**).
 3. Set the output derectory of your Plugin project to the previously created directory.
-4. Select "**Start external program**" as start action for your Plugin project and set the value to Bug Shooting executable (**%ProgramFiles%\Bug Shooting 2\BugShooting2.exe**)
+4. Select "**Start external program**" as start action for your Plugin project and set the value to Bug Shooting executable (located here **%ProgramFiles%\Bug Shooting 2\BugShooting2.exe**)
+7. Start debugging of your Plugin project.

 XXXXXXXXXXXXXXXXXXXX